 These A-Z education resume writing tips for teachers were developed to give you the confidence to help create your teacher resume.
 Once you have followed these strategies from A to Z, you can be confident your resume reflects the current knowledge and practices of what makes a strong teacher resume.

 Don’t worry, if you are not a DIY (do it yourself) kind of person, you can always hire us to put your education resume and cover letter together.
 We would love to help you.

 Writing Teacher Resumes – The Ultimate Resume Writing Guide

 A: Areas of Expertise

-All effective teacher resumes have an area of expertise, core competencies, or key skills section.
+All effective teacher resumes have an area of expertise, core competencies, or key teaching skills section.
 This significant segment is guaranteed to set you apart from the competition.
 Focus on critical skills that are needed to succeed in the job you are targeting.
 Examples include classroom management, student motivation, parental communication, differentiated instruction, and reading strategies.

 B: Borders Can Attract Attention